-- Initial stake distribution. - How to distribute the currency among the miners to have stake and participate in mining? - Several options, starts with PoW and then switch to pure PoS.
-Or have a stake allocation phase during which miners can buy coins. - DoS. - If leader election is public, attackers may attack the leader to prevent mining a new block. - Potential solutions: implement a private leader election process, leader is know after announcing a block.
+- Initial stake distribution - How to distribute the currency among the miners to have stake and participate in mining? - Several options, starts with PoW and then switch to pure PoS.
+Or have a stake allocation phase during which miners can buy coins. - Targeted attacks and denial of service (DoS) - If leader election is public, attackers may attack the leader to prevent mining a new block. - Potential solutions: implement a private leader election process, leader is know after announcing a block.
 Or elect several leaders per round.
+(Algorand pioneered this solution.)